 "CIM" Canadian Institute of Mining, Metallurgy and Petroleum.
 "GAAP" Generally Accepted Accounting Principles.
-In Canada, accounting standards for all entities outside the public sector are issued by the Accounting Standards Board (AcSB).
-The AcSB adopted IFRS Standards as the accounting standards used by publicly accountable enterprises.
+In Canada, accounting standards for all entities outside the public sector are issued by the International Accounting Standards Board (IASB).
+The IASB adopted IFRS Standards as the accounting standards used by publicly accountable enterprises.
 The Canada Business Corporations Act and provincial corporations and securities legislation generally require companies to prepare financial statements for their shareholders in accordance with GAAP.
 "IFRS" International Financial Reporting Standards, issued by the International Accounting Standards Board.
-IFRS are a set of accounting rules that are intended to make the financial statements of public companies consistent, transparent, and easily comparable around the world. "g/t" grams per tonne "NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects .
+IFRS are a set of accounting rules that are intended to make the financial statements of public companies consistent, transparent, and easily comparable around the world. "g/t" grams per tonne "NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
 An instrument developed by the Canadian Securities Administrators that governs public disclosure by mining and mineral exploration issuers.
-The instrument establishes certain standards for all public disclosure of scientific and technical information concerning mineral projects. "отсqх" A United States-based trading platform that facilitates trading for online, retail and institutional investors.
-"Qualified Person " or " QP " Conforms to that definition under NI 43-101 for an individual who: (a) is an engineer or geoscientist with a university degree, or equivalent accreditation, in an area of geoscience, or engineering, relating to mineral exploration or mining; (b) has at least five years of experience in mineral exploration, mine development or operation or mineral project assessment, or any combination of these, that is relevant to his or her professional degree or area of practice; (c) has experience relevant to the subject matter of the mineral project and the technical report; (d) is in good standing with a professional association; and (e) in the case of a professional association in a foreign jurisdiction, has a membership designation that (i) requires attainment of a position of responsibility in their professional judgement, experience, and ethical fitness; or (b) a recommendation for membership by at least two peers and demonstrated prominence or expertise in the field of mineral exploration or mining "SEDAR" The System for Electronic Document Analysis and Retrieval.
-SEDAR is an online database system used for electronically filing most securities-related information and documents with Canadian securities regulators and authorities.
-Documents filed on SEDAR are available to the public at www.sedar.com . "tpd" Tonnes per day.
+The instrument establishes certain standards for all public disclosure of scientific and technical information concerning mineral projects. "отсох" A United States-based trading platform that facilitates trading for online, retail and institutional investors.
+"Qualified Person" or "QP" Conforms to that definition under NI 43-101 for an individual who: (a) is an engineer or geoscientist with a university degree, or equivalent accreditation, in an area of geoscience, or engineering, relating to mineral exploration or mining; (b) has at least five years of experience in mineral exploration, mine development or operation or mineral project assessment, or any combination of these, that is relevant to his or her professional degree or area of practice; (c) has experience relevant to the subject matter of the mineral project and the technical report; (d) is in good standing with a professional association; and (e) in the case of a professional association in a foreign jurisdiction, has a membership designation that (i) requires attainment of a position of responsibility in their profession that requires the exercise of independent judgment; and (ii) requires (a) a favourable confidential peer evaluation of the individual's character, professional judgement, experience, and ethical fitness; or (b) a recommendation for membership by at least two peers and demonstrated prominence or expertise in the field of mineral exploration or mining "SEDAR+" The System for Electronic Document Analysis and Retrieval.
+SEDAR+ is an online database system used for electronically filing most securities-related information and documents with Canadian securities regulators and authorities.
+Documents filed on SEDAR+ are available to the public at www.sedarplus.ca "tpd" Tonnes per day.
 One metric tonne equals 1.1023 short tons.
-"TSX-V" The TSX Venture Exchange.